writetome51/pagination-batch-info/README.md

-# PaginationBatchInfo
+# PaginationLoadInfo

 A TypeScript/Javascript class that has properties that give information about a
-dataset too big to be loaded all at once that is stored in memory one batch
+dataset too big to be loaded all at once that is stored in memory one load
-at-a-time, with the intention of paginating the batch.
+at-a-time, with the intention of paginating the load.

 ## Constructor